AESEMI Commissions

 renato.turchetta@imasenic.com

-The Quantum Computing Working Group will focus on quantum computing from different perspectives.
+The Quantum Technologies Working Group will focus on quantum computing from different perspectives.

 It will focus on the current quantum computing ecosystem in Spain and will analyse measures to boost the sector, public-private collaboration channels, and relevant advances and innovations.